-In view of this, Xia et al.\cite{29} propose GBC which is an efficient, scalable, and robust MGL method.
-And, Fig. \ref{fig1}(b) can describe the structure of GBC when the granulated input space is composed of GBs using GBG method.
-In the stage of GBG, the data set is divided into multiple subsets, and the GB is constructed on each subset using the ball which can reduce the dimensions of the data set because the ball can be described using only two parameters.
-Compared with the traditional data granulation method based on binary relation, the time complexity of GBG method, which is linear, has been greatly improved.
+Given this, Xia et al.\cite{29} propose GBC, an efficient, scalable, and robust MGL method.
+Fig. \ref{fig1}(b) can describe the structure of GBC when the granulated input space is composed of GBs using the GBG method.
+In the stage of GBG, the dataset is divided into multiple subsets, and the GB is constructed on each subset using the ball, which can reduce the dimensions of the dataset because the ball can be described using only two parameters.
+Compared with the traditional data granulation method based on binary relation, the time complexity of the GBG method, which is linear, has been dramatically improved.
 As for the stage of GB-based machine learning, the GBs are used to replace the data points, and the structure of the learner can be optimized using the idea of multi-granularity.
 After several years of development, GBC has been extended to some theories and application scenarios.
-For instance, the efficiency of the GB-based $k$NN \cite{29} is hundreds of times higher than that of the existing $k$NN\cite{33,35,36}, particularly for large-scale data sets.
-In addition, the GBC is introduced into the $k$-means and a simple and fast $k$-means clustering method which is called ball $k$-means is developed \cite{30}.
-Moreover, a general sampling method called GB sampling is presented that uses adaptively constructed GBs to cover the data space, and the samples on the GBs constitute the sampled data set\cite{31}.
+For instance, the efficiency of the GB-based $k$NN \cite{29} is hundreds of times higher than that of the existing $k$NN\cite{33,35,36}, particularly for large-scale datasets.
+In addition, the GBC is introduced into the $k$-means, and a simple and fast $k$-means clustering method called ball $k$-means is developed \cite{30}.
+Moreover, a general sampling method called GB sampling is presented that uses adaptively constructed GBs to cover the data space, and the samples on the GBs constitute the sampled dataset\cite{31}.
 In addition, an acceleration GBG method \cite{32} that replaces $k$-means with $k$-division is proposed, which can significantly improve the efficiency of GBC while ensuring an accuracy similar to that of the existing GBC.
 As discussed, although much effort has been dedicated to GBC, the noted methods mainly suffer from limitations and challenges as follows.
-1) Existing GBG methods rely on clustering methods, such as $k$-means and $k$-division, which need to randomly select the cluster centers, that is, the existing methods are not stable.
+1) Existing GBG methods rely on clustering methods, such as $k$-means and $k$-division, which need to randomly select the cluster centers; that is, the existing methods are not stable.
 2) Since $k$-means and $k$-division need to calculate the distances from each center to all samples, the existing GBG methods are still time-consuming.
-3) Existing GBG methods consider it reasonable that the GB contains only a sample, however, most of these samples are outliers.
+3) Existing GBG methods consider it reasonable that the GB contains only a sample; however, most of these samples are outliers.
 4) Existing GB-based classifiers only unilaterally consider the center and radius of GB to construct the classification rule, while the quality of the GB is ignored.